ravenc/getting-and-cleaning-data-course-project/README.md

 CodeBook
 ========
-File CodeBook.md gives a description of the variables, the data and the transformations made to clean up the data.
+CodeBook.md gives a description of the variables, the data and the transformations made to clean up the data.